SNgalaxy/R-Python-Programming/README.md

 # R-Python-Programming
-This repository include sample codes of manipulation of data using Python and the Analysis of the data using R
+This repository include sample codes of a 5-fold cross validation study using Skilearn in Python and visualization and statsitcial analysis of a set of proteomics data using R